alisondiazc/CGJ_PBHiFi_WGS_Analysis/3.Reference_alignment/ReferenceAlignment.md

 > If the output shows the correct path, you're ready to proceed.
 If it returns nothing, you'll need to export it again or check your shell configuration.
 Refer to step 0 for detailed instructions.

 ### 1. Read alignment against a reference genome (GRCh38/CHM13-T2T)
-1. Download the corresponding script from the repository depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory
+1. Download the corresponding script from the repository, depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory
-   -
-3. ddd
+   > GRCh38_alignment.sh for read alignment against GRCh38 reference genome
+   > CHM13-T2T_alignment.sh for read aligment against CHM13-T2T reference genome
+2. eee

 Download the corresponding script from the repository depending on which reference genome you intend to align the reads to, and place it in the $PROJECT_DIR/ directory.